 The Hope for the Animals program works to do the following:

-- Sterilization and Vaccination Clinics: In collaboration with one of the only licensed, practicing veterinarians in the Atitlan region, we offer free and low-cost sterilization clinics monthly, as funding permits.
+- Sterilization and Vaccination Clinics: In collaboration with licensed, practicing veterinarians in the Atitlan region, we offer free and low-cost sterilization clinics monthly, as funding permits.

 - Education: Our School Education Program provides awareness in humane handling and treatment of animals.

 - Partnering: We have joined with San Carlos University, Guatemala City, Guatemala to provide practical experience to Guatemalan Veterinary students with a local Veterinary clinic.

 In seven years, one female cat and one male cat and their offspring can produce up to 420,000 kittens.

 In six years, one female dog and one male dog and their offspring can produce up to 67,000 puppies.